gxtgong/memory-annotation/README.md

 `video.json` has all names of the video files including the subscripts in one array accessed by the key `nameArray`.

 Annotations are saved in json files under the annotator's name.
-The keys are the file names of the video. (to be implemented)
+The keys are the video names. (to be implemented)

 ## Panels
 The webpage is splited into three panels.